-Actions to address NELs-BES and their cascading impacts can be categorised into the following seven key actions, which are described in more details below: (i) applying comprehensive risk management approaches (ii) enhancing monitoring of and reporting on NELs-BES, (iii) establishing financial mechanisms appropriate to compensate for NELs-BES, (iv) adapting and diversifying livelihoods, (v) developing community capacity to cope with and adapt to NELs-BES, (vi) implementing Nature-based Solutions and (vii) integrating actions to address NELs-BES into policies and planning.
+Actions to avert, minimize and address NELs-BES and their cascading impacts can be categorized into the following seven key actions, which are described in more detail below: (1) applying comprehensive risk management approaches; (2) enhancing monitoring of, and reporting on, NELs-BES; (3) establishing appropriate financial mechanisms to support those experiencing NELs-BES; (4) adapting and diversifying livelihoods; (5) developing community capacity to cope with and adapt to NELs-BES; (6) implementing nature-based solutions and/or ecosystem-based approaches; and, (7) integrating actions to address NELs-BES into policies and planning.

-Applying comprehensive risk management approaches
+2.B.ii Applying comprehensive risk management approaches

-Comprehensive risk management approaches offer multiple entry points for addressing NELs, including through emergency preparedness; response measures and measures to enhance recovery, rehabilitation and building back better; universal social protection systems with portable benefits; and transformational approaches (UNFCCC, n.d.).
-Response options are prioritised based on collective and individual value trade-offs and what is considered acceptable, tolerable or intolerable (Tschakert et al., 2017; Henrique et al., 2022).
-Therefore, the first step of response is to i understand what people value, and therefore what is at risk of being lost (van Schie et al., 2023).
-A values-based approach can help us better understand the limits to adaptation, and what risks are acceptable, tolerable and intolerable, and how individuals, communities and societies may wish to concentrate efforts in risk reduction, risk transfer, adaptation and restoration to address NELs (Tschakert et al., 2017).
-This can also be useful in helping to understand the drivers of NELs that go beyond climate change.
-For this, identifying structural issues that make people prone to experiencing NELs, such as social or ethnic inequalities, is important.
-Ideally, responses repair what has been lost, such as restoring ecosystems, and address the root cause of the NELs to avoid further cascading losses.
-Sometimes, it is not possible to repair what is lost, so actions can be taken to replace them or find alternatives, such as relocation programs or building a well after a stream dries up.
-Further, there are actions to compensate for losses that can neither be repaired nor replaced immediately, such as providing cash transfers to pay for lost assets.
-Social protection can also serve to support for livelihood loss due to e.g. inability to work.
-In both instances, there may still be some losses in the form of emotional/spiritual damage or distress, and in some cases, a loss can never be repaired or replaced (such as the loss of a life).
-Often in these cases, the acknowledgement of loss, through for example memorials, can be a powerful means to address feelings and heal.
-It must be noted that challenges may arise in addressing risks associated to slow-onset events, as phases such as response and repair may not be explicit.
+Comprehensive risk management approaches offer multiple entry points for averting, minimizing and addressing NELs, including through emergency preparedness; response measures and measures to enhance recovery, rehabilitation and building back better; universal social protection systems with transferable benefits; and transformational approaches (UNFCCC, n.d.-a).

+Response options are prioritized based on collective and individual value trade-offs and what is considered acceptable, tolerable or intolerable (Tschakert et al., 2017; Henrique et al., 2022).
+Therefore, the first step in response is to understand what people value, and consequently what is at risk of being lost (van Schie et al., 2023).
+A values-based approach

+Actions to avert, minimize and address NELs-BES and their cascading impacts can be categorized into seven key actions.
+Ideally, responses would recover what has been lost, such as by restoring ecosystems, and would address the root cause of the NELs to avoid further cascading losses. can help us better understand the limits to adaptation, and what risks are acceptable, tolerable or intolerable, and how individuals, communities and societies may wish to concentrate efforts in risk reduction, risk transfer, adaptation and restoration to avert, minimize and address NELs (Tschakert et al., 2017).
+This can also be useful in helping to understand the drivers of NELs, beyond climate change.
+To do so it is important to identify structural issues that increase people's likelihood of experiencing NELs, such as social or ethnic inequalities.
+Ideally, responses would recover what has been lost, such as by restoring ecosystems, and would address the root cause of the NELs to avoid further cascading losses.
+Sometimes, however, it is not possible to recover what is lost, so actions can be taken to find replacements or alternatives, such as implementing relocation programmes or building a well after a stream dries up.

+Further, financial assistance can be given where losses can neither be recovered nor replaced immediately, such as cash transfers to pay for lost assets.
+Social protection can also provide support in case of livelihood loss due to, for example, inability to work.

+Despite these efforts, in both instances there may still be some further loss in the form of emotional/spiritual damage or distress, and in some cases, a loss can never be recovered or replaced (such as the loss of a life).
+Often in these cases, the acknowledgement of loss, for example through memorials, can be a powerful means to address feelings and heal.

+It must be noted that challenges may arise in averting, minimizing and addressing risks associated with slow onset events, as phases such as response and repair may not be clearly defined from one another.

-Enhancing monitoring of and reporting on NELs-BES
+2.B.iii Enhancing monitoring of and reporting on NELs-BES